MichaelSNelson/qupath-extension-qpsc/README.md

 - Use “Existing Image Workflow” to register new high-res scans to a pre-existing macro image, using affine transforms and annotation selection.

 ---
+Multi-Sample Project Support
+QPSC supports managing multiple samples within a single QuPath project through an automatic metadata tracking system.
+This enables complex multi-slide studies while maintaining proper data organization and acquisition validation.
+How Metadata Works
+Each image in a project is automatically tagged with metadata to track:

+Image Collection: Groups related images (e.g., all acquisitions from the same physical slide) XY Offsets: Physical position on the slide in micrometers for precise re-acquisition Flip Status: Whether the image has been flipped (critical for microscope alignment) Sample Name: Identifies which physical sample the image represents Parent Relationships: Links sub-images to their source images

+Key Behaviors

+Automatic Collection Assignment

+First image in a project gets image_collection=1
+New unrelated images increment the collection number Sub-images inherit their parent's collection number

+Flip Validation

+When X/Y flips are enabled in preferences, only flipped images can be used for acquisition Prevents acquisition errors due to coordinate system mismatches Original (unflipped) images are preserved with all annotations

+Position Tracking

+Each image stores its offset from the slide corner Sub-images calculate their position relative to the parent Enables accurate stage positioning for multi-region acquisition

+Multi-Sample Workflow Example

+Import multiple slides into one project

+Each gets a unique image_collection number
+Metadata tracks which images belong together

+Create flipped versions if needed

+Use the "Create Flipped Duplicate" function Annotations and hierarchy are automatically transformed Both versions exist in the project with proper metadata

+Acquire sub-regions from any image

+Extension validates flip status before acquisition Sub-images inherit the parent's collection
+All related images stay grouped by metadata

+Best Practices

+Let the system manage metadata automatically - manual editing may break workflows When working with flipped images, always use the flipped version for acquisition Use descriptive sample names when setting up projects for easier identification Sub-images from the same parent will share the same collection number for easy filtering

+This metadata system operates transparently in the background, ensuring data integrity while supporting complex multi-sample workflows.

+---

 📁 File Structure